Heteroskedastic PCA: Algorithm, Optimality, and Applications: Optimal Heteroskedastic Principal Component Analysis

 \subsection{Methods for Heteroskedastic PCA}

-Now we are in position to investigate the heteroskedastic principal component analysis in detail.
 Suppose one observes i.i.d. copies $Y_1,\ldots, Y_n$ of $Y$ from the generalized spiked covariance model \eqref{eq:multivariate-normal}.
-Let $\hat{\Sigma}$ be the sample covariance matrix defined as \eqref{eq:sample-mean} \eqref{eq:sample-covariance}.
-In order to estimate $U$, i.e., the leading principal components of $\Sigma_0$, the most natural estimator is $\tilde{U} = \SVD_r(\hat{\Sigma})$, i.e., the subspace composed of first $r$ left singular vectors of $\hat{\Sigma}$.
-This idea is widely referred to as singular value thresholding (SVT) in literature \citep{donoho2014minimax,chatterjee2015matrix}.
-The singular value shrinkage is another closely related method that has been proposed and studied previously \citep{nadakuditi2014optshrink,gavish2017optimal,donoho2018optimal}.
-By the well-known Eckart-Young-Mirsky Theorem \citep{golub1987generalization}, SVT, or the regular SVD estimator, is equivalent to the following optimization problem,
+Let $\widehat{\Sigma}$ be the sample covariance matrix defined as \eqref{eq:sample-covariance}.
+The regular SVD estimator $\widetilde{U} = \SVD_r(\widehat{\Sigma})$, i.e., the leading $r$ left singular vectors of $\widehat{\Sigma}$, is the natural estimator of $U$, the leading singular vectors of $\Sigma_0$.
+An important variant of Davis-Kahan's theorem \citep{davis1970rotation} given by Yu, Wang, and Samworth \citep{yu2014useful} yields